Johan Richard Danielson-Kalmari: Personal life and legacy

-Danielson bought a villa called Suviniemi in Vääksy, Asikkala, in 1892 and spent his summer there until his death.
-The municipality of Asikkala bought the villa from the Danielson-Kalmari's heirloom in 1986.
+Danielson bought a villa called Suviniemi in Vääksy, Asikkala, in 1892 and spent his summers there until his death.
+The municipality of Asikkala bought the villa from Danielson-Kalmari's heirs in 1986.
 Today, the restored Suviniemi is a historic house museum maintained by the municipality.
+A monument to Danielson-Kalmari stands in Lahti.
+He is buried at Hietaniemi Cemetery in Helsinki.